cxdy/hey/README.md

 chrome extension, new tab.

-branch for school. used mostly as a start page.
+dis branch is for school

-switch to [master](https://github.com/cxdy/hey/tree/master) for regular code (hardly updated)
+switch to [master](https://github.com/cxdy/hey/tree/master) for basic/extension code (hardly updated)